 The SAR is a summary of the information you entered on the Free Application for Federal Student Aid (FAFSA).
-It tells you how much federal student aid you are eligible to receive, and how much the government thinks you and your family can reasonably pay for your school expenses.
-The SAR also notifies you if you are eligible for a Pell Grant.
+It tells you how much federal student aid you might be eligible to receive, and how much the government thinks you and your family can reasonably pay for your school expenses.
+The SAR also notifies you if you are eligible for a Federal Pell Grant.
 You will receive a SAR in 1-3 days after you filed an Electronic FAFSA or 2-3 weeks after you filed a paper version.
-Check immediately for:

-- Your EFC (on upper right portion of page 1) - Any mistakes or errors (pages 5-8)
+Check immediately for your EFC (on upper right on page 1) and any mistakes or errors (pages 5-8).